 A friend of mine approached me as they were sitting two tables from me.
 He introduced me to the guy who has spent a few months reading about PHP, Java, system administration and relevant fields, being clueless as to what’s the best career path for him.

-The conversation revolved around several major points which I have enumerated below.
+The conversation revolved around several major points that I have enumerated below.

 My first question tackles the technical background of future developers.